 Security management assigns and removes user rights, defines new roles, etc. An organization may have central security management or delegate it to departments.
-The example specifies that it must be local.
+This is specified as an assumption before the table.

 The template describes security management as subtasks to be supported and problems to be removed.
 One of the problems is to assign rights to many users when they start working at the beginning of the month.